 Get your head around the pros and cons of a stocks and shares ISA versus a cash ISA and you could well be in a position to ‘set and forget’ – by which we mean you can do what you need now and not worry yourself for the next 12 months or more.

-First the basics: An individual savings account (ISA) is a way to save or invest without paying tax on the growth, returns or interest.
+First the basics: An ISA is a way to save or invest without paying tax on the growth, returns or interest.

 While there are a few different ISAs available for adults in the UK, there are two main types: cash ISAs and stocks and shares ISAs.